storacha/specs/w3-blob.md

 ## Get Blob

-Authorized agent MAY invoke `/space/content/get/blob` capability on the [space] subject (`sub` field) to get Blobs added to it at the time of invocation.
+Authorized agent MAY invoke `/space/content/get/blob/0/1` capability on the [space] subject (`sub` field) to get Blobs added to it at the time of invocation.

 This may be used to check for inclusion, or to get the `size` of the blob in bytes.

+Note: In the future, we will likely deprecate this capability in favor of a suffix-free version that just returns the Blob receipt id.

 ### Get Blob Invocation Example